-The GCSE course is made up of an exam and a design-and-make project
+The GCSE course is made up of an exam and a design-and-make project, each worth 50% overall

 Both the exam and the design and make project are compulsory

 Successful completion of this course will allow you the opportunity to continue your studies in Product Design at AS and A2 Level.
 Following your studies at school, you may wish to continue at one of the many universities that offer design-based courses at degree level.